Sodium chlorite: Toxicity

 Sodium chlorite is a strong oxidant and can therefore be expected to cause clinical symptoms similar to the well known sodium chlorate: methemoglobinemia, hemolysis, kidney failure.
-A dose of 10-15 grams of sodium chlorate can be lethal.
+A dose of 10–15 grams of sodium chlorate can be lethal.
 Methemoglobemia had been demonstrated in rats and cats, and recent studies by the EMEA have confirmed that the clinical symptomatology is very similar to the one caused by sodium chlorate in rats, mice, rabbits, and green monkeys.

-There is only one human case in the medical literature of chlorite poisoning.
+There are only a few human cases in the medical literature of chlorite poisoning as of 2025.
 It seems to confirm that the toxicity is equal to sodium chlorate.
 From the analogy with sodium chlorate, even small amounts of about 1 gram can be expected to cause nausea, vomiting and even life-threatening hemolysis in glucose-6-phosphate dehydrogenase deficient persons.
+Renal damage and failure is also common.
+Typical treatment includes methylene blue administration and hemodialysis, and a full recovery is possible with prompt and intense medical care.

 The EPA has set a maximum contaminant level of 1 milligram of chlorite per liter (1 mg/L) in drinking water.

-Sellers of “Miracle Mineral Solution”, a mixture of sodium chlorite and citric acid also known as "MMS" that is promoted as a cure-all have been convicted, fined, or otherwise disciplined in multiple jurisdictions around the world.
+Sellers of "Miracle Mineral Solution", a mixture of sodium chlorite and citric acid also known as "MMS" that is promoted as a cure-all have been convicted, fined, or otherwise disciplined in multiple jurisdictions around the world.
 MMS products were variously referred to as snake oil and complete quackery.
 The U.S. Food and Drug Administration has issued multiple warnings against consuming MMS.